rodralez/NaveGo/README.md

 ## Who is using NaveGo?

-The following authors have expressed the use of NaveGo within their research framework:
+The following authors have expressed the use of NaveGo within their research frameworks:

-* R. Rabiee, X. Zhong, Y. Yan and W. P. Tay, LaIF: A Lane-Level Self-Positioning Scheme for Vehicles in GNSS-Denied Environments.
-IEEE Transactions on Intelligent Transportation Systems. doi: 10.1109/TITS.2018.2870048.
-[Link](http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8489926&isnumber=4358928).
+1. R. Rabiee, X. Zhong, Y. Yan and W.P.
+Tay, "LaIF: A Lane-Level Self-Positioning Scheme for Vehicles in GNSS-Denied Environments," in IEEE Transactions on Intelligent Transportation Systems, vol. 20, no. 8, pp. 2944-2961, August 2019. doi: 10.1109/TITS.2018.2870048.
+[Link](https://ieeexplore.ieee.org/document/8489926).
+NaveGo is used as a benchmark to compare to a proposed fusion algorithm based on a particle filter to achieve lane-level tracking accuracy under a GNSS-denied environment.

-* M. Pachwicewicz and J. Weremczuk, Accuracy Estimation of the Sounding Rocket Navigation System.
-2018 XV International Scientific Conference on Optoelectronic and Electronic Sensors (COE), Warsaw, 2018, pp. 1-4. doi: 10.1109/COE.2018.8435180.
-[Link](http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8435180&isnumber=8435144).
+2. O. Tokluoğlu and E. Çavuş, "Study of Utilizing Multiple IMUs for Inertial Navigation Systems Without GPS Aid," 2019 1st Global Power, Energy and Communication Conference (GPECOM), Nevsehir, Turkey, June 2019, pp. 86-89. doi: 10.1109/GPECOM.2019.8778612.
+[Link](https://ieeexplore.ieee.org/abstract/document/8778612).
+NaveGo is used to test multiple IMUs in an INS/GNSS system.

+3. Bac Nghia Vu, Khanh Nhu Nguyen and Mung Huy Vu, "Practical Considerations of IMU Data Generator," 2019 3rd International Conference on Recent Advances in Signal Processing, Telecommunications & Computing (SigTelCom), Hanoi, Vietnam, March 2019, pp. 63-68. doi: 10.1109/SIGTELCOM.2019.8696196.
+[Link](https://ieeexplore.ieee.org/abstract/document/8696196/).
+NaveGo method to simulate gyros data is compared to a proposed method for the same goal.

-* Ren, X., Sun, M., Jiang, C., Liu, L., & Huang, W. (2018).
+4. Ren, X., Sun, M., Jiang, C., Liu, L., & Huang, W. (2018).
 An Augmented Reality Geo-Registration Method for Ground Target Localization from a Low-Cost UAV Platform.
-Sensors, 2018, vol. 18, no 11, p.
+Sensors, October 2018, vol. 18, no 11, p.
 3739.
 [Link](https://www.mdpi.com/1424-8220/18/11/3739/htm).
+NaveGo is used to process RTK GPS data in the context of an INS/GNSS system for geo-registration and target localization.

+5. M. Pachwicewicz and J. Weremczuk, "Accuracy Estimation of the Sounding Rocket Navigation System," 2018 XV International Scientific Conference on Optoelectronic and Electronic Sensors (COE), Warsaw, June 2018, pp. 1-4. doi: 10.1109/COE.2018.8435180.
+[Link](https://ieeexplore.ieee.org/abstract/document/8435180).
+NaveGo is used as a simulation framework for three types of the IMUs.

-* D. M G and A. A, "Analysis of INS Parameters and Error Reduction by Integrating GPS and INS Signals," 2018 International Conference on Design Innovations for 3Cs Compute Communicate Control (ICDI3C), Bangalore, 2018, pp. 18-23. doi: 10.1109/ICDI3C.2018.00013.
-[Link](http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8436621&isnumber=8436608).
+6. M.G.
+Deepika and A. Arun, "Analysis of INS Parameters and Error Reduction by Integrating GPS and INS Signals," 2018 International Conference on Design Innovations for 3Cs Compute Communicate Control (ICDI3C), Bangalore, April 2018, pp. 18-23. doi: 10.1109/ICDI3C.2018.00013.
+[Link](https://ieeexplore.ieee.org/abstract/document/8436621).
+This work directly uses the sensors simulation example provided by NaveGo.
+It is not clear what is the contribution of this paper.

-* Walendziuk, Wojciech; Oldziej, Daniel; Szatyłowicz, Ewa; Slowik, Maciej.
+7. Walendziuk, Wojciech; Oldziej, Daniel; Szatyłowicz, Ewa; Slowik, Maciej.
 Unmanned aerial vehicle as a measurement tool in engineering and environmental protection.
 Conference: Photonics Applications in Astronomy, Communications, Industry, and High-Energy Physics Experiments 2018.
 DOI: 10.1117/12.2501378.

 ## Acknowledgments